RJW20/ml-weather-forecasting/README.md

 ## Data

 ### Retrieval
 - The data used is measured at WS Saaleaue and available at https://www.bgc-jena.mpg.de/wetter/weather_data.html.
-Contains various measurements for various meteorological variables every 10 minutes dating back to midway through 2002.
+It contains measurements for various meteorological variables every 10 minutes dating back to midway through 2002.
-- Downloaded using data_download(years).
+- The data is downloaded using the function `data_download(years)` where the years specified is the number of years into the past to download.
-- Drop some columns such as rainfall duration.
+- Before saving any data, some columns are dropped such as rainfall duration.
-- Saved in .csv file.
+- The data is then saved .csv file for easy opening and processing.

 ### Preprocessing
-- Remove any incorrect values, the data has -9999.0 entries, linearly interpolate
+- The data has -9999.0 entries as placeholders for no data measured.
+To resolve this we remove them with linearly interpolated values.
-- Carry out feature engineering on the data - turn wind direction and speed into a wind vector and use the Date Time index to create daily and yearly time signals.
+- We carry out feature engineering on the data - wind direction and speed are turned into a wind vector and the Date Time index is used to create daily and yearly time signals.
-- Extract/copy data out as target data depending on what we are predicting.
+- Target data is extracted/copied depending on what we are predicting.
-- Normalize the data into the standard normal distribution - violin plot.
+- The data is then normalized into the standard normal distribution.
-- Make use of TensorFlow's in-built timeseries_dataset_from_array to create Dataset objects that work effectively for keras Models.
+- We make use of TensorFlow's in-built timeseries_dataset_from_array to create Dataset objects that work effectively with keras' model training API.

 ## Training and Testing Models
 We package the training and testing procedures into two functions for easy reusability.